Geological Sciences Courses

 This course will cover topics related to the transport and fate of contaminants in subsurface systems.
 Specifically, this course will discuss the many factors and processes influencing contaminant transport such as the effects of dispersion, inter-phase mass transfer, transformation reactions, and porous-media heterogeneity.
 In addition, representative conceptual/mathematical models describing contaminant transport phenomena will be discussed.

 Study of the physical properties of magmas, eruptive mechanisms, volcanic products, and the relationship between volcanism and tectonism.
-Writing proficiency within this discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Offered in the fall semester.

 Special topics in the following areas: economic geology, geochemistry, geophysics, geomorphology, hydrogeology, mineralogy, paleontology, petrology, sedimentology, stratigraphy, structural geology, and tectonics.
 Offered according to demand.

-Introduction to sedimentary hydrothermal, metasomatic, and magnetic ore deposits, including geologic setting and genesis.
+Introduction to sedimentary hydrothermal, metasomatic, and magmatic ore deposits, including geologic setting and genesis.
 Offered on demand.

 Oral presentations on current geological topics.
 Offered in the fall semester.